Best Practices for Square Invoices

 Review multiple attempts to pay an invoice

 Your customer has a few attempts to pay an invoice.
 For your protection, Square cancels an invoice if the customer reaches a maximum number of attempts.
-If you receive this messaging, we strongly recommend verifying your customer’s identity, seeking an alternate method of payment such as check or cash, or declining to complete the sale.
+If you receive this messaging, we strongly recommend verifying your customer’s identity, seeking an alternate method of payment such as cheque or cash, or declining to complete the sale.

 Be cautious of in-person pickups

-If someone is requesting to pay by Square Invoice but wants to pick up a product or receive services in-person, this could be a sign your customer is using stolen card information.
+If someone is requesting to pay by Square Invoice but wants to pick up product or receive services in-person, this could be a sign your customer is using stolen card information.
 Verify the last four digits of the card by heading to Sales in your Square Dashboard and then selecting Transactions.
 Select the payment in question to see the card type and last four digits.
 Ask to see a copy of the card and the customer’s identification when you meet him or her in person.

 You also have the option to request your customer to pay their invoice in person.